The Master Fuel

 Two to three hours between events or heats:

-- Solid foods in the form of carbohydrates can be eaten, as there is enough time to digest them before competition.
+- Foods containing carbohydrates and some protein can be eaten, as there is enough time to digest them before competition.

-- Try eating bagels, hot or cold cereal with nonfat milk, or english muffins along with fruit like bananas, apples, oranges, peaches, or pears.
+- Try eating granola bars with jerky, hot or cold cereal with nonfat milk, or english muffins along with fruit like bananas, apples, oranges, peaches, or pears.

 Four or more hours between events or heats: